 Qase is arguably the best-designed test management tool on the market.
 Clean UI, API-first architecture, thoughtful developer experience.
 If you need a platform to organize manual and automated test cases, Qase is a strong choice.
-But here is the uncomfortable question: should you be managing test cases at all?
+But a lot of teams land here searching for an "alternative to Qase" when what they actually want is a way to stop hand-writing and hand-maintaining E2E tests, which is a different problem than organizing them.

-Three fundamental problems affect Qase users, and none of them are about UI quality.
+Three real limitations affect teams that rely on Qase for their full testing story, and none of them are about UI quality.

 Qase is a test management platform.
 It helps you organize test cases into suites, track test runs, assign tests to team members, and generate reports.
 It does this well: better than most competitors, in fact.
 The interface is clean.
 The API is comprehensive.
 The integrations are solid.